daspete/unity3d-webgl-socket-lobby-server/readme.md

 ## Editing the server

 ### The server class
-The server class is located at `/game/MyGameServer.js`.
+There is already a little game server example located at `/game/MyGameServer.js`.

 The server is started, when every player in the current lobby room is ready.